Ahnfelt/jsonr/README.md

 The static dictionary consists of 2048 strings of at most 64 bytes each.
 After the static entries, it's filled with empty strings.

 The dynamic dictionary is a circular buffer that ignores empty strings and strings that are longer than 128 bytes.
-It's initialy populated with empty stings.
+It's initialy populated with empty strings.

 ## Header